lynndylanhurley/devise_token_auth/README.md

 ## Omniauth authentication

-If you wish to use omniauth authentication, add each of the authentication provider gems as well.
+If you wish to use omniauth authentication, add all of your desired authentication provider gems as well.

 ##### Omniauth example using github, facebook, and google:
 ~~~ruby